 - a parent

-- any person that the Local Authority considers has a significant and ongoing relationship with the child.
+- any person the local authority considers has a significant and ongoing relationship with the child.

 - the developmental needs of the child